 Provides grants to help churches or presbytery programmatic entities update their facilities or services so as not to exclude anyone’s participation based on a disability.
 Serves to help churches upgrade to meet ADA compliance regulations.

-Provides emergency capital loans and/or grants for congregations needing immediate and critical assistance.
+Provides grants for congregations needing immediate and necessary assistance.

-Provides limited support for mission & program needs of churches.
+Provides very limited support for mission and program needs of churches.

 The Presbytery Leadership Commission has approved funds for technology grants that will be available to congregations who desire assistance with online worship and meetings.

 Click Here for the TECHNOLOGY GRANT APPLICATION